GStreamer/gstreamer/markdown/design/gstelement.md

 ## Name

-All elements are named, and while they should ideally be unique in any given pipeline, they do not have to be.
+All elements are named, and while their names should ideally be unique in any given pipeline, they do not have to be.
 The only guaranteed unique name for an element is its complete path in the object hierarchy.
-In other words, an element’s name is unique inside its parent.
-(This follows from GstObject’s name explanation)

-This uniqueness is guaranteed through all functions where either parentage or name of an element is changed.
+In other words, an element’s name is unique inside its parent (This follows from `GstObject`’s name explanation).
+This uniqueness is guaranteed through all functions where either the parentage or name of an element is changed.

 ## Pads

 `GstPads` are the property of a given `GstElement`.
-They provide the connection capability, with allowing arbitrary structure in the graph.
+They provide the connection capability allowing arbitrary structure in the graph.
-For any Element but a source or sink, there will be at least 2 Pads owned by the Element.
+Every `GstElement` (with the exception of sources and sinks) have at least 2 `GstPad`s.
 These pads are stored in a single `GList` within the Element.
 Several counters are kept in order to allow quicker determination of the type and properties of a given Element.